 Question | Answer |

 If I accept financial aid in the summer, will it affect my financial aid package during the next academic year? | For UCLA students, the federal loans you accept in summer affect the following academic year.
 For students who need federal loans for the following academic year, the UCLA Financial Aid Office will offer more parent and private loans to cover your summer program.
-We advise you to meet with your financial aid advisor to discuss your summer plans and learn about the types of loans that will be offered to you.
+We advise you to contact your financial aid advisor to discuss your summer plans and learn about the types of loans that will be offered to you (including any remaining spring aid you might be able to accept toward summer).
 Non-UCLA students should consult with their home institution financial aid office. |

 Do I have to pay the $300 nonrefundable payment when I apply for a program? | Yes, all students are required to pay the $300 nonrefundable deposit to secure their spot in a program.
-When your financial aid disburses, you will receive a credit for the $300 deposit portion (as the first payment toward your program fees). |
+This deposit is applied towards your program fee. |

 How much financial aid can I expect to receive? | Financial aid packages consist primarily of LOANS, including parent and private loans.
 A typical package includes aid for all Travel Study program expenses, including program fee, airfare, textbooks, and spending money.
-Non-UCLA students should consult with their home institution financial aid office. |
+Non-UCLA students should consult with their home institution financial aid office.
+In Spring Quarter, the Financial Aid office will release a Summer Aid calculator for guidance on estimated aid packaging. |

-If I am a UCLA student, participating in two Travel Study programs, can I receive aid for both programs? | No, it is not possible to receive financial aid for more than one Travel Study program in the same summer.
-You will be eligible to apply for aid for only one of the programs. |
+If I am a UCLA student, participating in two Travel Study programs (in the same summer), can I receive aid for both programs? | No, it is not possible to receive financial aid for more than one Travel Study program in the same summer.
+You will be eligible to apply for aid for only one of the programs (typically the one with the higher total cost of attendance).
+Please reach out to our office if you are seriously considering two programs in the same summer term. |

-Are grants available in the summer? | There are a limited number of Pell, Cal, University, grants available in the summer.
+Are grants available in the summer? | There are a limited number of Pell and University grants available in the summer.
 If you are grant-eligible during the academic year, you may be eligible for grants during the summer.
 However, you can expect that a majority of your financial aid package will be LOANS, including parent and private loans.
 Non-UCLA students should consult with their home institution financial aid office. |

 Are scholarships available? | See Scholarships page. |

-When will I receive my financial aid award notification (FAN)? | For UCLA students, award notifications will go out by the end of May.
+When will I receive my financial aid award notification (FAN)? | For UCLA students, award notifications will go out by the end of May or early June.
 FAN notifications are sent out by e-mail.
 Non-UCLA students should consult with their home institution financial aid office. |

-When will the financial aid awards be disbursed? | UCLA financial aid awards are usually disbursed 5-10 days prior to the program start date.
+When will the financial aid awards be disbursed? | UCLA financial aid awards are usually disbursed 5-10 days prior to the program start date beginning June 14 for 2024 programs.
 Non-UCLA students should consult with their home institution about disbursement dates. |

-Do I have to attend a Travel Study financial aid workshop? | The Financial Aid Office no longer requires that Travel Study students attend a workshop prior to departure.
-However, if you are a first-time financial aid recipient, you will have to complete a mandatory debt-management session in the spring. |
+Do I have to attend a Travel Study financial aid workshop? | The Financial Aid Office & IEO require that Travel Study students view a recorded webinar by an established deadline noted in your application portal.
+Q&A Sessions will be available to answer questions.
+In addition, if you are a first-time financial aid recipient, you will have to complete a mandatory debt-management session in the spring. |

 What expenses will I need to cover prior to my disbursement? | You will have to cover the nonrefundable $300 deposit for your program prior to award disbursement.
-You will also have to cover airline ticket expenses in advance of the disbursement. |
+You will also have to cover airline ticket expenses in advance of the disbursement.
+Other travel related expenses (passport application fees, visa fees) may also apply to your situation and require advance payment. |

-How can I check the status of my financial aid? | UCLA financial aid students can access their financial aid information at MyUCLA.
+How can I check the status of my financial aid? | UCLA financial aid students can access their financial aid information via MyUCLA.
+Please check your financial aid portal regularly beginning in May.

 Be sure that the UCLA Financial Aid Office has on file a current e-mail address and local mailing address that you check regularly.
 Non-UCLA students should consult with their home institution financial aid office. |

-What if I decide I no longer want to participate in my Travel Study program? | See Cancellation Policy. |
+What if I decide I no longer want to participate in my Travel Study program? | See Cancellation Policy.
+Financial aid applicants must notify both IEO and the Office of Financial Aid at the time of cancellation. |